 The rolling hills and limestone bedrock provide for rich vegetation, a high diversity of species and plentiful space for grazing animals.

 Discover the coastal landscape and archipelago sites in Norway's southernmost National Park.

-Skjåk is known as the mountain village with little rainfall and hot summers, with Breheimen National Park in the south and Reinheimen in the north.
+Skjåk is known as the mountain village with little rainfall and hot summers.
+Bring your hiking boots and visit Skjåk!